gloomicious/gloomicious-photography/src/pages/index.md

 templateKey: general-page
 seoTitle: Outdoor & Aerial Photography
-seoDescription: I'm Jenny, an aspiring outdoor and aerial photographer with a curious mind and I want to show you our beautiful planet.
+seoDescription: I'm Jenny, an aspiring outdoor and aerial photographer with a curious mind.
+With Gloomicious Photography I want to show you our beautiful planet and share my journey of travels.
 path: /
 pageImage: a7_01040.jpg
 showPageImage: full-page
+date: 2021-02-08T09:10:32.295Z
 section:
   - type: 1-column
     size: narrow